 - Brainstorm/Mind Map: If your ideas are all over the place and you don’t have a cohesive way to explain your design in sentences, start a brainstorm bubble or a mind map to get all of your ideas down next to each other.
 Once you’ve written all you can, take a look at all the words there and categorize them or summarize them to narrow them down.
 The purpose of this exercise is to take all the ideas spinning around in your head and see them next to each other so that you can start to create a more cohesive understanding of your design.
 This will make it easier to explain to a designer or to use for your own reference.

 - Write Jot Notes: If you’ve got a pretty solid idea of what you want your design to look like or specific elements you want to incorporate, write them down as a list that you can reference easily.
-Again, the purpose of this exercise is to get all your ideas out where you can see them so it can be easily explained to a designer or referenced as you’re creating your own designs.
+Again, the purpose of this exercise is to get all your ideas out where you can see them so they can be easily explained to a designer or referenced as you’re creating your own designs.

-- Draw It Out: This is the best option if you’re creating the designs yourself, so in whatever medium you plan to create your design, start working on some preliminary mock ups.
+- Draw It Out: This is the best option if you’re creating the designs yourself, so in whatever medium you plan to create your design, start working on some preliminary mockups.
 This will give you an idea of what works and what doesn’t work so you can be more prepared for the next step.

 Step 2: Creation

 After you complete the first stage you’ll be prepared to start creating your designs.
-Whether this means you’re actually physically creating it yourself, looking for templates online or having a designer create it for you, the first step has helped you know what you’re aiming for.
+Whether this means you’re actually physically creating it yourself, looking for templates online, or having a designer create it for you, the first step has helped you know what you’re aiming for.

 The more information you discerned in Step 1 of this process, the easier you’ll make this step for yourself.
 If you’re confident with your direction in Step 1 and truly considered every aspect of the design, then this step should simply be a matter of putting it all together.
 However, that isn’t always the case and you may find yourself changing direction or pivoting as you go along and that’s fine.